|

 "source_role": "edge",

-"oa_telemetry_id": "from OA-Telemetry-ID request header, if present",
+"content_telemetry_id": "from Content-Telemetry-ID request header, if present",

 "data": {